luisfeliz79/ADLDSInfo/README.md

 ### DESCRIPTION
 A Script which allows you to document an AD LDS Environment.

-It will do the following:
+It can do the following:

 * Get a listing of every AD LDS instance in a server, along with status and port numbers
 * Collect Server information